 Approximately 318 people provided input through a survey component of the open house.
 The participant's responses expressed strong support for "some flexible space and some sports fields" or "maximizing the amount of flexible space."
-The public responded that they desired improved
+The public responded that they desired improved bike facilities the most in response to survey questions about what elements of each of the master plan options they

-Current Activity Number of Responses
+Activity Number of Responses

 Walk/jog/run on trails 184

 Ride bikes / skateboard 138

 Baseball games/ practices / tournaments 50

-Picnics and celebrations 39
+Picnics and celebratons 39

 Soccer games / practices 33

 Playing / walking dogs 21

 Rugby 18